Before you can book your practical driving test, you have to pass the theory test.

 The hazard perception test helps drivers develop their scanning skills and learn how to spot hazards early.
 The pass mark for this section is 44 out of 75 points.

 Before you begin, you'll be shown a short explanatory video.
 You'll then watch 14 video clips of everyday road scenes.
-Each video scene has at least one 'developing hazard'.
+Each video scene has at least one developing hazard.
 This is something that would cause you to take action - like changing your speed or direction.
-One video clip will contain 2 hazards.
+As mentioned, one video clip will contain two hazards.

-Also, unlike part 1 of the test, you only get 1 attempt at each clip, and you can't go back to review or change your responses.
+Also, unlike part 1 of the test, you only get one attempt at each clip, and you can't go back to review or change your responses.

 Why is the hazard perception test part of the driving test?